Novo-Diveevo Cemetery Restoration

 • The foundation has rotted and collapsed

-• If possible, repair and install the original cross
+• Repair, replace rotten bottom of cross and install the original cross

 Grigory Fedorovich Dudkin